 Final Crockpot Shredded Chicken Recipe Notes

-If you’re wondering about the fries in all the photos you see, check out my Wingstop Fries or Nacho Fries recipes for ideas on air frying or baking plain potatoes for healthier fries.
+If you’re wondering about the fries in all the photos you see, check out my Wingstop Fries or Air Fryer Carrot Fries recipes for healthier fries ideas.
 You might also like this chicken on top of my low calorie pizza crust, in BBQ chicken sliders or BBQ chicken mac and cheese, or as a replacement for pork in my pulled pork breakfast casserole.

 For the fries in the photo above, I made air fryer fries and topped them with the shredded chicken and shredded mozzarella cheese.
 Then drizzled Greek yogurt mixed with additional bbq sauce on top with sliced pepperoncinis.